 International students (on F1 visa) are restricted to oncampus employment for their first academic year of study at any school in the United States.
-After completing one academic year in the United States, students on F1 visa may be eligible for opportunities off-campus (only if related to their field of study) through the Cooperative Education or Internship Programs.
+After completing one academic year in the United States, students on F1 visa may be eligible for employment opportunities offcampus through the Cooperative Education or Internship Programs.

-a term or of future enrollment plans.
+future enrollment plans.
 If a veteran drops a course or withdraws from school completely, his or her allotment may be reduced or withdrawn.
 The veteran must report immediately the exact termination date to the Veterans Affairs representative.
 Veterans must maintain reasonable academic progress according to university standards.
 Failure to meet minimum-progress criteria can result in a cessation of educational benefits.